 Whether you have one person or a fleet of vehicles in your employ, your company needs a policy on how it will reimburse staff for using their car.

 When calculating your mileage reimbursement rate, it helps to use the Internal Revenue Service’s guidelines as a starting point:

-- 16 cents per medical mile or mile driven for moving purposes (up 2 cents from 2021)
+- 18 cents per medical mile or mile driven for moving purposes (up 2 cents from 2021)

 - 14 cents per mile to employees driving for charitable purposes

 But the IRS doesn’t account for variables, like traffic jams or the skyrocketing gas prices we’re currently seeing.
 If you want to show your employees you value their time, these variables should be part of your mileage policy.

 Whether you’re dealing with seasonal issues or supply-and-demand spikes, there will likely be times when your default policy isn’t cutting it.